ignacionr/cpp-intro/README.md

 10. **Personal Touch**.

 These features collectively contribute to a course that appears to be not just about learning C++ but about understanding programming as a craft, an art, and a continuously evolving discipline.
-It seems to be designed to inspire as well as educate, which might make it stand out from more conventional C++ courses.
+It is designed to inspire as well as educate, which might make it stand out from more conventional C++ courses.

 ---
 ### Estimations